The opportunity that's slipping away while you're building your career

 At the same time, research shows that stable, supportive homes dramatically reduce anxiety, depression, and risky behavior.
 The single strongest predictor of a child's emotional well-being isn't money, talent, or school choice.

+It's the quality of their family relationships.
 Your leadership at home matters more than you think.

+But here's where most dads get stuck: you don't have a system.
 You have good intentions.
 You care deeply.
-But you're making it up as you go.
+But you're doing your best to make it up as you go.

 But at home?
 You're winging it.